The Sims 4 expansion packs: Controversy

 Controversy erupted surrounding the depiction of Japanese culture in Snowy Escape.
 In the initial reveal trailer, a Sim is shown bowing at a shrine, and another Sim is shown wearing a robe which has a design that resembles the war flag used by Japan during World War II.
 South Korean players have found these depictions offensive, as they relate to the colonization of Korea by Japan.
 These references were removed from the reveal trailer and the final game.

 Reception

-On the aggregator site Metacritic, Snowy Escape received a score of 80 based on 15 reviews by critics, indicating "generally favourable reviews".
-However, reviews given by the website's users were less positive with the pack receiving a score of 4.1 based on 12 ratings, indicated "generally unfavourable reviews".
+On the aggregator site Metacritic, Snowy Escape received a score of 80 based on 15 reviews by critics, indicating "generally favorable reviews".
+However, reviews given by the website's users were less positive with the pack receiving a score of 4.1 based on 12 ratings, indicating "generally unfavorable reviews".
 Gaming news website Game Rant stated "it's clear that a lot of thought and effort" went into the expansion's development and that "this is the pack players have been asking for."
 However, a more critical review in the entertainment website Screen Rant focused on flaws in the pack's functioning commenting that it 'features some interesting elements but too many hiccups or setbacks to let them shine through the whiteout conditions of its failings.'